john-kurkowski/john-kurkowski/README.md

 # 👋 I'm John!

-I’m a full stack web developer, leaning toward frontend, **user experience (UX)** development.
-With 14+ years of experience, I'm passionate about users, code quality, and raising the capability of the team.
+I'm a full stack web developer, frontend-leaning.
+With 14+ years in the game, I'm obsessed with UX, DX, and raising team capability.
 I tend to work in TypeScript and Python.

 Here on GitHub, you can find me maintaining the following projects.